allmaps/allmaps/packages/project/README.md

 it's possible to specify the requested projection in the transform options.

-This way we circumvent a possibly expensive recomputation of the forward or backward transformations.
+This way we circumvent a possibly expensive recomputation of the toGeo and/or toResource transformations.

 To do this more systematically, it's possible to set a projected gcp transformer's projection using this method